ESGF/esgf-docker/docs/_docs/developer/architecture.md

 Mixin images are images that are never intended to be run, and exist purely as a way to share files with other images using the `COPY --from=<image>` syntax.
-This is a work-around to the fact that Docker does not allow symlinks in a build context.
+This is mainly to work-around the fact that Docker does not allow symlinks in a build context.

 In particular, the `esgf-configure` container is a mixin container, that exists purely to allow other images to `COPY` the default templates for `/esg/config`